f-corvaro/CPP/CPP02/README.md

 - [42 Intra - C++ Basics](https://elearning.intra.42.fr/notions/piscine-c-d00-c-basics/subnotions): This link provides access to tutorials and explanations for C++ basics on the 42 Intra platform.
 (The access is allowed only for the 42 students).
 - [cplusplus.com](https://cplusplus.com/): A comprehensive resource for C++ documentation and tutorials.
 - [42 Cursus Guide - CPP Modules](https://42-cursus.gitbook.io/guide/rank-04/cpp-00-04-doing): A guide for the CPP modules in the 42 curriculum.
+- [CNR Area Territoriale di Ricerca di Bologna - C++ Virtual Functions](http://www-old.bo.cnr.it/corsi-di-informatica/corsoCstandard/Lezioni/32Virtual.html): An Italian reference that explains the concept of virtual functions in C++ and their usage context.

 ## Support and Contributions